Abhinav-Chdhary/housing-price-predictor/README.md

 ## Future Work:
 1. The model's accuracy needs to be increased.
-2. For now it only works for carlifornia housing dataset, however I it to predict median housing price anywhere in the world.
+2. For now it only works for carlifornia housing dataset, however I want it to predict median housing price anywhere in the world.
 3. Better UI/UX
 4. Proofing against intentional bad values.